MEXT Scholarships

 Introduction

-Please read the Application Guidelines for detailed information on the four MEXT Scholarships we administer.
+Please read the Application Guidelines for detailed information on the four types of MEXT Scholarships we administer.

 If, after reading the Application Guidelines, you have further questions, please contact: